 Like wheat-based buttermilk biscuit recipes, you only need a wooden spoon to put this recipe together.
 Since the recipe comes together so quickly, it’s one of the easiest breads you can make to go alongside a meal.
 And the leftover biscuits are fabulous the next morning toasted and spread with jam!

-- 1¼ cups (5 ounces) white rice flour, plus additional for dusting counter
+- 1 1/4 cups finely ground white rice flour, plus additional for dusting counter (5 ounces; 142 grams)

 - 1 teaspoon granulated sugar

-- 6 tablespoons cold butter or vegetable shortening, cut into small pieces
+- 6 tablespoons butter, cold, cut into small pieces (3 ounces; 85 grams)